jonasgwt/ChargeEV/README.md

 <!-- Testing -->
 ## Conclusions from Testing
-* For internal and unit tests, the issues that arose are mainly techinal in nature, where features fail because they do not behave as intended.
+* For internal and unit tests, the issues that arose are mainly technical in nature, where features fail because they do not behave as intended.

-* For external test, issues that were raised were regarding user experience.
+* For the external test, issues that were raised were regarding user experience.
 For instance, the lack of a back button etc. Some other issues include "good to have features" that were overlooked by us during our planning.

 <!-- Deviations from initial plan -->
-## Changes from initial plan
+## Changes from the initial plan

 * While we initially wanted to use our backend with MySQL, we found that Firebase suited our backend better as it allowed for user authentication and also data storage

 * We also decided to add a telegram bot to value add to our product.
-The FAQ were generated from feedback during our initial round of UAT.
+The FAQ was generated from feedback during our initial round of UAT.

 * We have also decided to not support android devices.
 Although basic functionality is available on android devices, there are many styling issues that we were not able to fix, as it would entail a significant redesign.
 You can read more in the challenges section point 5.